JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_06/lecture.md

 - A very useful macro is `@which`, which identifies the concrete function called in the function call.
 For example `@which mapreduce(sin, +, [1,2,3,4])`.
 Note again that the macro here is a convenience macro to obtain types of arguments.
 Under the hood, it calls `InteractiveUtils.which(function_name, (Base.typesof)(args...))`.
 Funny enough, you can call `@which InteractiveUtils.which(+, (Base.typesof)(1,1))` to inspect, where `which` is defined.

+#### Broadcasting
-- **Broadcasting** is quite unique to Julia, since it allows easily fuse operation with a convenient function.
+Broadcasting is quite unique to Julia, since it allows easily fuse operation with a convenient function.
 For example
 ```julia
 x = randn(100)
 sin.(x) .+ 2 .* cos.(x) .+ x